-Both trees are considered to be suitable for retention as they achieved a Moderate Retention Rating.
-The Significant Tree that scored a Moderate Retention Rating, Tree 1, whilst partially meeting criteria within the PDI Act 2016 does not do so to a level that identifies it as an important tree; both trees are however worthy of consideration for retention if they can be adequately protected in an otherwise reasonable and expected development.
+There are nine trees considered to be suitable for retention as they achieved a Moderate Retention Rating.
+The trees whilst partially displaying environmental and/or aesthetic attributes do not do so to a level that identifies them as important trees; they are, however, worthy of consideration for retention if they can be adequately protected in an otherwise reasonable and expected development.